metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_probe_v1beta1_manifest.md

 Optional:

-- `path` (String) Path to collect metrics from.Defaults to '/probe'.
+- `path` (String) Path to collect metrics from.
+Defaults to '/probe'.
-- `scheme` (String) HTTP scheme to use for scraping.Defaults to 'http'.
+- `scheme` (String) HTTP scheme to use for scraping.
+Defaults to 'http'.

 <a id="nestedatt--spec--authorization"></a>